The Common Application

 Courses & Grades: Self-reported transcript

 Ohio State requires applicants to report their transcript information.
 A Course Assistant wizard will walk you through the steps.
 Your counselor is aware of this requirement and can provide you with your high school transcript.
-You may skip this step if you are homeschooled and can't get a high school transcript; if your transcript doesn't use grades; or if your high school doesn't use semesters, trimesters, quarters or block scheduling.
+You may only skip this step if you are homeschooled and can't get a high school transcript; if your transcript doesn't use grades; or if your high school doesn't use semesters, trimesters, quarters or block scheduling.

 Ohio State-specific questions